saraltr/bookish/README.md

 # Overview

-Bookish is a mobile app built with React Native and Expo.  designed to help users manage, track and enjoy their reading journey.
+Bookish is a mobile app built with React Native and Expo designed to help users manage, track and enjoy their reading journey.
 I developed this app to deepen my understanding of mobile development and gain experience in building cross-platform apps.

 The app allows users to register and log in using Firebase Authentication.
 Once signed in, users can create and customize their own profile, where they can organize books into three personalized lists: To Read, Currently Reading, and Bookshelf.
 Users can track their reading progress by updating their different lists.